KUWAITNET/django-shorter/README.rst

 Default: None

-The path for the MaxMin GeoIP data.
+The path for the MaxMind GeoIP data.

 Usage
 -----